SuperMatt/mapping-docs/content/how-to-guides/map_version_control/index.md

 That's it!
 Now you can version control your maps and collaborate with others on your projects.

-When you've made a change to your .map file, you can run `git add .`, `git commit -m "Your commit message"`, and `git push` to push the changes to the remote repository.
+When you've made a change to your .map file, you can run the following commands to push the changes to the remote respositor:
+1. Run `git status` to see which files have changed
+1. Run `git add .` to add the changes to the repository
+1. Run `git commit -m "Your commit message"` to commit the changes
+1. Run `git push` to push the changes to the remote repository